haroonawanofficial/NG-NetMap/readme.md

 # Updated nmap services probe file

 We ensured that the techniques correspond to the Nmap probe to correctly identify the service.
-Currently, it supports the top 20 from the Nmap probe, including TCP/IP stack identification for Linux and Windows.
+Currently, it supports service identification and banner grabbing using the updated Nmap services probe file and the techniques from the original script.
+This way, we have better chances and opportunities to bypass firewalls, IDS/IPS, and accurately identify the services.
+It works with TCP/IP stack matching for Linux and Windows.

 # Evasion Techniques Used